-Cornerstone 2020 Plan Element Plan Element or Portion of Plan Element Staff Finding Staff Comments 13 Community Form/Land Use Guideline 2: Centers A.12: Design large developments to be compact, multi-purpose centers organized around a central feature such as a public square, plaza or landscape element.
-NA The proposal is not for a large development.
-14 Community Form/Land Use Guideline 2: Centers A.13: Encourage sharing of entrance and parking facilities to reduce curb cuts and surface parking. √ Connections or stubs to adjacent properties are provided where possible to encourage cross access and support the development of adjacent lands.
-15 Community Form/Land Use Guideline 2: Centers A.14: Design and locate utility easements to provide access for maintenance and to provide services in common for adjacent developments. ✓ Utility easements are provided and would allow for extensions to adjacent developments.
+Cornerstone 2020 Plan Element Plan Element or Portion of Plan Element Staff Finding Staff Comments 13 Community Form/Land Use Guideline 2: Centers A.12: Design large developments to be compact, multi-purpose centers organized around a central feature such as a public square, plaza or landscape element. ✓ The development is organized with surrounding open space.
+14 Community Form/Land Use Guideline 2: Centers A.13: Encourage sharing of entrance and parking facilities to reduce curb cuts and surface parking. ✓ The proposal has an entrance off of Ormsby Lane.
+15 Community Form/Land Use Guideline 2: Centers A.14: Design and locate utility easements to provide access for maintenance and to provide services in common for adjacent developments. √ Utility easements are provided and would allow for extensions to adjacent developments.
 16 Community Form/Land Use Guideline 2: Centers A.15: Encourage parking design and layout to balance safety, traffic, transit, pedestrian, environmental and aesthetic considerations. √ Parking is designed to balance safety, traffic and pedestrian considerations.
-17 Community Form/Land Use Guideline 2: Centers A.16: Encourage centers to be designed for easy access by alternative forms of transportation. ✓ Sidewalks are provided throughout the development to enhance pedestrian connectivity.
-18 Community Form/Land Use Guideline 3: Compatibility A.1: The proposal is generally compatible within the scale and site design of nearby existing development and with the form district's pattern of development. √ The proposed R-6 zoning district constitutes an increase in density, which will generally be compatible with the scale and site design of nearby existing residential developments.
+17 Community Form/Land Use Guideline 2: Centers A.16: Encourage centers to be designed for easy access by alternative forms of transportation.
+NA The proposal is not in a center and is not located near transit.
+18 Community Form/Land Use Guideline 3: Compatibility A.1: The proposal is generally compatible within the scale and site design of nearby existing development and with the form district's pattern of development. √ The proposed R-6 zoning district constitutes an increase in density, which will generally be compatible with the scale and site design of nearby existing residential developments that are of the same or higher density.
 19 Community Form/Land Use Guideline 3: Compatibility A.2: The proposed building materials increase the new development's compatibility.
 (Only for a new development in a residential infill context, or if consideration of building materials used in the proposal is specifically required by the Land Development Code.) √ The building materials are similar to what is found in the area.
 20 Community Form/Land Use Guideline 3: Compatibility A.3: The proposal is compatible with adjacent residential areas, and if it introduces a new type of density, the proposal is designed to be compatible with surrounding land uses through the use of techniques to mitigate nuisances and provide appropriate transitions between land uses.
-Examples of appropriate mitigation include vegetative buffers, open spaces, landscaping and/or a transition of densities, site design, building heights, building design, materials and orientation that is compatible with those of nearby residences. ✓ Buffers are provided between the R-6 and the adjacent R-4 zoned lots.
+Examples of appropriate mitigation include vegetative buffers, open spaces, landscaping and/or a transition of densities, site design, building heights, building design, materials and orientation that is compatible with those of nearby residences. ✓ Required buffers and open space are being provided.
 21 Community Form/Land Use Guideline 3: Compatibility A.6: The proposal mitigates any adverse impacts of its associated traffic on nearby existing communities. ✓ Transportation Planning has not indicated that traffic will be an issue.